Israelis stage ‘day of resistance’ against Netanyahu plan

 TEL AVIV, Israel (AP) — Israeli protesters on Thursday were intensifying their opposition to a contentious government proposal to overhaul the judiciary, with plans to block Prime Minister Benjamin Netanyahu’s route to the airport ahead of an official trip overseas and as the U.S. defense secretary was visiting.

 Demonstrators, who have been out protesting for more than two months against the overhaul, launched a “day of resistance to dictatorship” on Thursday.
+Protesters waving Israeli flags descended on the country’s main international airport, using their cars to block the road leading to the departures area.

-Parents and children demonstrated across the country ahead of school drop off and some protesters barricaded the offices of a conservative think tank helping to spearhead the judicial changes.
+Elsewhere, protesters blocked main intersections in the seaside metropolis of Tel Aviv and other cities.
+A small flotilla of paddleboards and kayaks tried to block a main maritime shipping lane in the northern city of Haifa.
+Some protesters barricaded the offices of a conservative think tank helping to spearhead the judicial changes.

 The uproar over Netanyahu’s legal overhaul has plunged Israel into one of its worst domestic crises.
 Beyond the protests, which have drawn tens of thousands of Israelis to the streets and recently became violent, opposition has surged from across society, with business leaders and legal officials speaking out against what they say will be the ruinous effects of the plan.
 The rift has not spared Israel’s military, which is seeing unprecedented opposition from within its own ranks.